Homework: the basics

 How much homework?

 More homework doesn’t always mean higher achievement levels, especially in primary school.
-If students get too much it might get to be overwhelming, or get in the way of other healthy activities like strong friendships, play, sports, music lessons, hobbies or relaxation.
+If students get too much it might be overwhelming, or get in the way of other healthy activities like strong friendships, play, sports, music lessons, hobbies or relaxation.
 If you feel your primary school child is getting too much homework you might like to talk to your child’s teacher.